-EviNutri DB food guide
+EviNutri food guide

 A useful heart disease or DCM concern food shortlist starts with the diagnosis context, then checks the label data that can actually change the feeding decision.
 This guide separates daily food comparison from cases that need veterinary direction.